 The UN created 17 Sustainable Development Goals around these five areas of action.
 It plans on achieving these goals through a renewed global partnership of governments, the private sector, society, and the United Nations itself.
 It hopes to realize these objectives by 2030.

-And the UN’s Redeeming Value
+The UN’s Redeeming Value

 The United Nations provides a venue for heads of state to talk.
 It has saved countless lives and made living easier for many others.
 Although it remains to be seen as to whether or not the 193 nations that agreed to the UN’s Paris Agreement actually live up to its goals, at least the framework is in place to make it happen.